Michaelangel007/blog/README.md

 In 2005 GPU's started being used for "Machine Learning." https://www.computer.org/csdl/proceedings/icdar/2005/2420/00/24201115-abs.html

 GPU's contained to get faster and faster -- but they were also, ironically, TOO general purpose!
 At the end of the day you need the right bits in the right space at the right time -- you don't need the FULL operations of the GPU.
-When you have a known problem, or formula, you can specialize the hardware.

 ASICs (Application-specific integrated circuits) to the rescue!

+ASICs are just another word for _specialized hardware._

-By cutting out all the crap you don't need you can build circuits dedicated to solving just ONE problem that are EXTREMELY efficient and low power.
+By cutting out all the extra stuff you _don't need_ you can build minimal circuits dedicated to solving just the ONE (or few) problem -- this is EXTREMELY efficient and low power.

 https://en.wikipedia.org/wiki/Tensor_processing_unit

 > Tensor processing units (or TPUs) are application-specific integrated circuits (ASICs) developed specifically for machine learning.
-> Compared to graphics processing units, they are designed explicitly for a higher volume of reduced precision computation (e.g. as little as 8-bit precision[1]) with higher IOPS per watt, and lack hardware for rasterisation/texture mapping.
+> Compared to graphics processing units, they are designed explicitly for a higher volume of reduced precision computation (e.g. as little as 8-bit precision) with higher IOPS per watt, and lack hardware for rasterisation/texture mapping.

-You'll notice that the BitCoin "miners" went through the same migration: CPU -> GPU -> ASIC a few years back.
+You'll notice that the BitCoin "miners" went through the same migration path a few years back as well: CPU -> GPU -> ASIC.
+No one uses CPU's for BitCoin mining because searching/generating the hashes/key is S-L-O-W compared to ASICs.

 One of these little guys ...